DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Better Business Bureau

 DealDash is accredited by the Better Business Bureau.
-It has an A+ rating which is good.
-And it has a 4-star rating from customers.
-Again, that’s good.
+It has an A+ rating, which is good.
+It also has a 4-star rating from customers, which is also good.
 Most users praise the website’s great customer service.

 One user says: